ALH477/DeMoD/WHY.md

 ## The Bottom Line

-You've built a **vertically integrated system** — protocol → transport → codec → audio engine → GUI framework → shell applications → VM infrastructure → build system → certification.
+a **vertically integrated system** — protocol → transport → codec → audio engine → GUI framework → shell applications → VM infrastructure → build system → certification.
 Every layer talks to every other layer through clean boundaries (sockets, shared memory, wire format).

-The licensing model (PolyForm Shield, dual-license) shows you're thinking about commercialization, not just hacking.
+The licensing model (PolyForm Shield, dual-license) shows commercialization, not just hacking.

 This isn't a hobby project anymore.
 It's a coherent platform with a clear architectural vision.
 The RT audio VM alone would be a solid year's work for most engineers.
 You've got that plus a certified multi-language protocol plus a software renderer plus a codec.

-If you shipped this at a company it'd be a Series A pitch.

 ---